EARLY LEARNING ALLIANCE

 Great things are happening in Fort Worth to encourage strong educational outcomes for young children thanks to a “perfect storm” of circumstances.

-Emergent awareness among local leaders and organizations that early education resources weren’t being effectively aligned – and mobilization to address that concern – coincided with Fort Worth’s selection as one of 6 communities to receive technical assistance for such efforts from National League of Cities.
-The stars have aligned to make tangible progress in giving local kids the best possible start.
+Emergent awareness among local leaders and organizations that early education resources weren’t being effectively aligned – and mobilization to address that concern – coincided with Fort Worth’s selection as one of six communities to receive technical assistance for such efforts from the National League of Cities.
+The players have aligned to make tangible progress in giving local kids the best possible start.

 Click here to view the updated framework for investing in early childhood in Tarrant County.